Manual Lymphatic Drainage Massage

 Price: 60 mins £55

-Before commencing any treatment, at your first appointment I will also conduct a full health and well-being assessment in order to understand whether you have any conditions or issues which might be affected.
-It is an opportunity for me to answer any questions you might have and for me to understand what you are hoping to achieve through your treatment.
+Before commencing your treatment we will also conduct a full health and well-being assessment in order to understand whether you have any conditions or issues which might be affected by manual lymphatic drainage massage.
+It is an opportunity to ask any questions you might have and for me to understand exactly what you are hoping to achieve through your treatment.

 This initial assessment process takes approx 20-30 minutes and is free of charge.
 At subsequent appointments, we naturally review any health changes and your progress before proceeding.